ganrad/aks-hackathon/2-Test-Microservice/README.md

 3. Clone this GitHub repository to the Linux VM.

-4. Switch to the `po-app` sub directory.
+4. Switch to the `po-api-app` sub directory.

 5. Copy `src/main/resources/application.properties` file to parent directory with a different name (eg., Save it as file `application.properties.bkup`)